 Students enrolled in the Dental Hygiene program have access to a completely equipped and functioning dental clinic.
-Included in the clinical facility are four radiography units, a panoramic x-ray unit, and fully equipped operatories.
+Included in the clinical facility are four radiography units, a panoramic x-ray unit, and 12 fully equipped operatories.
 Students learn various technical skills in the lab before treating a patient.
-Some special equipment included are lathes, model trimmers, intraoral cameras, both digital and traditional x-rays, autoclaves, and automatic processors.
+Some special equipment included are model trimmers, intraoral cameras, digital x-rays, autoclaves, and StatIM sterilizer.
 Mannequins are used for instrument skill and instruction.
 Personal computers with appropriate software are also used for the benefit of the student.